Booking Terms for Dyer’s Cottage Halifax

 The Management reserves the right to withhold the damage/loss payment and if necessary invoice the Client an additional sum of up to £500 if there is evidence of smoking or vaping by the Client or any members of their party.
 This additional charge covers loss of income whilst the property is being deep cleaned and the additional intensive cleaning costs incurred in order to re-present the property as a non-smoking property to future guests.

 One well behaved, house trained dog may be welcome downstairs.
 In exceptional circumstances, after discussion before booking, the Management may allow 2 small dogs, or one inside cat, within the property.
 No other animal or bird is allowed.
-An additional cost will apply.
+An additional cost of £20 per pet per week or stay if less than a week will apply.
 Please enquire before booking.
 Pet owners are expected to clean up the property inside and outside to ensure no trace of pet remains.